ara303/template-gulp/README.md

 ## Installation

 Downloading [the latest release](https://github.com/edadams/template-gulp/releases) or forking this repo is the fastest way to get the required file structure.
-Pay special attention to `gulpfile.js`.
+Pay special attention to [`gulpfile.js`](https://github.com/edadams/template-gulp/blob/master/gulpfile.js).

 From where you put the files, install dependencies by running:

     npm install gulp-sass gulp-autoprefixer gulp-imagemin imagemin-pngquant gulp-concat gulp-uglify browser-sync --save-dev

+If you don't want to use the Jekyll parts of this, you'll want to comment out the Jekyll parts of the gulpfile.js (annotated), and just delete `_config.yml`, `src/_includes`, `src/_layouts` and `index.md`.

 ## Usage